-Equator Exploration Limited prepares their annual financial statements under the International Financial Reporting Standards (IFRS).

-Bearing this in mind against the background of the extended court processes that have continued, since 2009, to prevent Equator from exercising its rights, under the PSCs, to explore and develop any oil discoveries in OPL 321 and OPL 323, management have concluded that it is prudent to allocate impairment provisions against the assets of OPL 321 and OPL 323.
-Therefore, impairment provisions have been posted this year.
-OPL 321 has been assigned an impairment provision of US\$11,092,732 and OPL 323 has been assigned an impairment provision of US\$11,092,732 and OPL 323 has been assigned an impairment provision of US\$11,008,639, representing the Company's share of the expenditure made by the operator, KNOC.
-These impairment provisions leave carrying values, at 31st of December 2012, of US\$934,881 and US\$1,012,072 respectively, representing amounts invested by the Company on its own behalf.
+However, Equator Exploration Limited prepares its annual financial statements under the International Financial Reporting Standards (IFRS).
+Bearing this in mind against the background of the extended court processes that, since 2009, have continued to prevent Equator from exercising its PSC rights to explore and develop any oil discoveries in OPL 321 and OPL 323, management has concluded that it is prudent to allocate impairment provisions against the assets of OPL 321 and OPL 323.
+Therefore, impairment provisions were posted in the previous year.
+OPL 321 was assigned an impairment provision of US\$11,092,732 and OPL 323 was assigned an impairment provision of US\$12,008,639, representing the Company's share of the expenditure made by the operator, KNOC.
+These impairment provisions leave carrying values, at the 31st of December 2013, of US\$934,881 and US\$1,012,072 respectively, representing amounts invested by the Company on its own behalf.
 The impairment charge is based on the assets' fair value less costs to sell.
 This would be reversed when Equator can exercise its PSC rights and the determination of commercial quantities.